caisealb/PCP/README.md

         <div class="card">
        <h2>  Improvements and future developments </h2> <br>
-              <p> Further analysis of collected data using DCD Hub and Jupyter notebook: <br>
+        <h5> Further analysis of collected data using DCD Hub and Jupyter notebook: </h5>
-              We could implement a script for Jupyter notebook that allows us to label and classify data, potentially for the implementation of a machine learning algorithm (e.g. for route suggestions) <br>
+We could implement a script for Jupyter notebook that allows us to label and classify data, potentially for the implementation of a machine learning algorithm (e.g. for route suggestions)
-              Improved prototype fidelity and materials:<br>
+          <h5> Improved prototype fidelity and materials: </h5>
-              Given time, we would like to have created proper casing and wiring support for our prototype so that it sat more neatly on the wheel<br>
+          Given time, we would like to have created proper casing and wiring support for our prototype so that it sat more neatly on the wheel
-              More nuanced actuation:<br>
+            <h5>  More nuanced actuation: </h5>
-              Our current web application serves its purpose but could be developed further, both in terms of UI/UX and functionality over time<br>
+              Our current web application serves its purpose but could be developed further, both in terms of UI/UX and functionality over time.
 Other forms of actuation could be explored, such as integration with mobile voice assistants (e.g. Siri or Google Assistant) for non-visual feedback<br>
              </p>
         </div>
      </div>